iranjith4/coronaRateMe/README.md

 local androidPackageName = "com.womistudios.dashingdots.aphone"
 ```

 Note : Currently working on the image to have rounded square by default.
-Untill you can use the rounded rectangle image itself.
+Until you can use the rounded rectangle image itself.

 ##How to Use